Cooper's hawk: Distribution and habitat

-The Cooper's hawk's breeding range extends from southern Canada to northern Mexico.
+Cooper's hawk's breeding range extends from southern Canada to northern Mexico.
 In southern Canada, they breed (but do not normally winter) in the southerly parts of the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec to extreme southwestern Nova Scotia.
 They reach their northerly limits as a breeder roughly in Jasper National Park and Cedar Lake, Manitoba.
 Cooper's hawks live almost throughout the contiguous United States, excepting some parts of the southern Great Plains, as well as perhaps a bit of northwestern Maine and northernmost Montana.
 Their breeding range terminates just before the southern part of Gulf Coast states, south Florida, the southern tip of Texas and all but inland northwestern Mexico.

 Their Mexican breeding range consists of northern Baja California, the mountains from eastern Sonora and Chihuahua to Durango, also recently in northern Coahuila, formerly east into Nuevo Leon and south to Michoacán and possibly still in Guerrero.
 In Oaxaca, records show that the species has been recorded year-around with the first confirmed breeding reported in 2001.
 In winter, they are found up to the southern half of Washington, the southern two-thirds of Idaho and Wyoming, southern South Dakota, the southern parts of Minnesota, Wisconsin and Michigan, extreme southwestern Ontario, southwestern and southeastern New York and New England up through all but northwestern Massachusetts and to the southeastern part of New Hampshire.
 In winter they range regularly throughout the parts of the southern United States where they do not breed, such as all Gulf Coast areas and in south Florida.
 Wintering Cooper's hawks are common through essentially all parts of Mexico, becoming less regular around Guatemala and isolated spots of the border of Honduras and Nicaragua, where the species is considered "infrequent but regular" as well as in central and southern Costa Rica and perhaps northern Panama.
 Vagrants have been recorded in Colombia.
 There are several cumulative records of Cooper's hawks also appearing in Cuba at times of migration but generally the species is still considered a vagrant rather than a regularly occurring species there.

 Habitat

-The Cooper's hawk tend to occur in various types of temperate deciduous forest and mixed forest.
+Cooper's hawks tend to occur in various types of temperate deciduous forest and mixed forest.
 They are also adaptable in all seasons to forested mountainous regions, especially foothills.
 The species may further make itself at home in some pure conifer forest, including the extreme southern part of the taiga but also in many parts of the west.
 The species can habituate favorably while breeding to various kinds of open woodlands, including small woodlots, riparian woodlands in dry country, pinyon woodlands, farmlands and floodplains.
-In fact, some authors felt the species increased locally in wooded parts of the Rocky mountains after human habitat fragmentation of once continuous woodland areas.
+In fact, some authors felt the species increased locally in wooded parts of the Rocky Mountains after human habitat fragmentation of once continuous woodland areas.
 Adaptability to forest fragmentation has also been reported in other parts of the range.